hankbao/libreboot/docs/gnulinux/guix_system.md

 start logging in as regualar user with the respective "username".

-You will have to periodically (at your convenient time) login as root and do the latter part of post-installation section, to keep your guix distribution and guix system updated.
+You will have to periodically (at your convenient time) login as root and do the update/upgrade part of post-installation section, to keep your guix distribution and guix system updated.

 That is it!
 You have now setup guix system with full-disk encryption